 - FIN 605.
 PROBLEMS IN CORPORATE FINANCE.
 Applications of financial theory to complex financial problems with emphasis on: the concept of financial market efficiency, financial analysis, financial forecasting, cost of capital, financial tactics and instruments.
 3 - FIN 621.
 FINANCIAL STATEMENT ANALYSIS.
 Financial statement analysis: Liquidity, profitability, financial stability, and utilization, interfirm comparisons, pros and cons of financial ratio analysis.
-3 - FIN 622.
-RISK MANAGEMENT.
-A study of utility functions to ascertain an individual's tolerance to risk and how the individual decisions might impact the firm; including analysis of catastrophic risk futures as issued by the CBOT and their function and efficiency in managing catastrophic losses faced by the insurance industry.
 3 - FIN 623.
 PUBLIC FINANCE.
 Federal budgeting practices and policies, intergovernmental fiscal relations, cost-benefit studies, economics of state and local governments.
 3 - FIN 625.
 TREASURY AND CREDIT MANAGEMENT.
 The issues and problems that pertain to the treasury function of a corporation, and the recognition and application of financial concepts and quantitative techniques to short-term financial problems.
 Students earning an "A" or "B" in this course will be eligible to sit for Certified Cash Manager (CCM) exam.
 3 - FIN 650.
 INVESTMENT ANALYSIS.
 Portfolio theory and techniques of managing risk using derivatives.
 3 (F) - FIN 652.
 BUSINESS CONDITIONS ANALYSIS.
 The macroeconomic environment in which business firms must operate and foundations of governmental policy; the interpretation of economic trends and forecasting business conditions.3 - FIN 690.
 FINANCE: SPECIAL PROBLEMS.
 Guided individual research in current financial management problems selected to meet particular needs and interests of each student.
 Prerequisite: FIN 600.
 1-6 - FIN.
 692. FIELD EXPERIENCE IN INTERNATIONAL BUSINESS.
 This course is a specially arranged, study-abroad field experience which provides intensive business exposure to a target country or region.
 Students will conduct hands-on research, visit and interact with the business community in the target country, and/or prepare written reports on international business topics.
 Course can be repeated for maximum of 6 semester hours credit.
 Prerequisite: Instructor's Permission Required.
 3